CostaLab/reg-gen/README.md

 # Installation with conda

-We recommend using conda to manange the python environmont to avoid issues.
+We recommend using conda to manage the python environment to avoid issues.

 You can install conda from [here](https://docs.conda.io/en/latest/miniconda.html)